Call us today: (800) 716-7608

 How Companies Have Saved With FreightCenter

 Stump Standards is a modern table and woodwork company that is a frequent customer of FreightCenter.
 Our Agents help them find the best rate available to ship their decorative tables.
-By exploring all available carriers with them in real-time our agents are able to conduct a quote for their specific shipping needs.
+By exploring all available carriers with them in real-time, our agents can conduct a quote for their specific shipping needs.
 Liftgate services are a key accessorial in generating their quotes for R+L Carriers since most of their trucks come with a liftgate.

-While working with Stump Standards, like all of our valued customers, we go through all accessorials that they need to make sure the tables ship safely without any slipups or billing adjustments.
+While working with Stump Standards, like all our valued customers, we go through all accessorials they need to ensure the tables ship safely without any slipups or billing adjustments.

 Shipping unique tables many times can ask for more than just a liftgate accessorial on the order.
 These services you can add to your order are very important to mention for the most efficient quote for your shipment: